ZIMER-qd/Telegram-Weather-Bot/README.md

 # Telegram-Weather-Bot
-### Описание:
+### Description:
-Telegram-бот, который показывает погоду по любой локации.
+A Telegram bot that displays the weather for any location.
-### Поддерживает:
+### Supports:
-- текущую погоду;
+- Current weather;
-- подробный и краткий прогноз;
+- Detailed and short forecast;
-- прогноз на несколько дней;
+- Multi-day forecast;
-- настройку ежедневного уведомления о погоде в указанное пользователем время;
+- Daily weather notification at a user-specified time;
-- сохранение вашей указаной локации.
+- Saving your specified location.
-### Функции:
+### Functions:
-- /start - приветсвие и краткая информация;
+- /start - Welcome and brief information;
-- /help - справка по командам;
+- /help - Command help;
-- /weather - узнать погоду в указаной локации;
+- /weather - Check the weather at a specified location;
-- /myloc - показать погоду по сохраненной локации;
+- /myloc - Show weather at a saved location;
-- /setloc - установить или изменить локацию;
+- /setloc - Set or change a location;
-- setime - настроить ежедневное уведомление о погоде.
+- setime - Set a daily weather notification.
-### Требования:
+### Requirements:
 - Python 3.11+
 - aiogram
 - SQLAlchemy
 - APScheduler
 - pydantic-settings
-### Установка:
+### Installation:
-1. Клонировать репозиторий:
+#### 1. Clone the repository:
 git clone
 cd Telegram-Weather-Bot
-2. Создать виртуальное окружение и активировать его:
+#### 2. Create a virtual environment and activate it:
 python -m venv .venv
 source .venv/bin/activate - Linux / Mac
 .venv\Scripts\activate - Windows
-5. Установить зависимости:
+#### 3. Install dependencies:
 pip install -r requirements.txt
-6. Настроить .env файл с токеном бота:
+#### 4. Configure the .env file with the bot token:
 BOT_TOKEN=token
-7. Запустить бота:
+#### 5. Run the bot:
 python run.py